proyeckt/pokeapp_tt/README.md

 # 🚀 PokéApp – Technical Test - Global66

-A production-ready Flutter mobile app created for the Global66 technical test.
+A technical test challenge which involved developing a Flutter mobile app created for the Global66 technical test.
 This project demonstrates my approach to clean architecture, reactive state management, API integration, and modern UI/UX with Material Design.

 ---